 Local Service Overview

-Landlord and Tenant Board support in Aurora built around practical next steps
+Landlord and Tenant Board strategy in Aurora

+Clients in Aurora often benefit from a clearer early plan when landlord and tenant board work is already turning on timing, paperwork, or practical next steps.
 The Landlord and Tenant Board resolves many residential tenancy disputes in Ontario under the Residential Tenancies Act, 2006.
 These matters can involve eviction applications, maintenance complaints, illegal rent increase issues, rent abatements, harassment allegations, and other disputes between landlords and tenants.
+That matters in Aurora because the file may already be affecting routines or obligations tied to East Gwillimbury, King, and Maple across York Region.

-Why professional representation matters in an LTB matter
+Why professional representation matters in an LTB matter in Aurora

 LTB proceedings are highly technical.
 A mistake on a Notice of Termination, such as an N4 or N12, or a missed filing deadline can result in an application being dismissed and the process having to start over.
 Our office helps by making sure: